History of the Swan 42

 The Swan 42 features two steering wheels, providing a better steering ratio and better feel; two accommodation plans are offered: a two- or three-cabin version.

 Keeping costs down, initially and over time, has been another consideration.
 To that end, boats will have an initial order of seven sails: a main, three spinnakers and three headsails.
-No more than three replacement sails are allowed each year, according to class rules.
+No more than three inshore and one offshore replacement sails are allowed each year, according to class rules.
 Further, while up to two professionals can race on a boat, they can’t steer and can’t be compensated for sailing on the boat except for the boat captain.

 Nautor’s Swan built a full-scale mock-up of the interior, including wood members that correspond to the ceiling height.
 This was helpful in determining the best use of available space.
 Building a full-scale mock-up is almost unheard of in a yacht of this size.